 It was agreed that "Colonels" would be an excellent nickname and Centre College "Colonels" began to be used when discussing the college's athletic teams, but the "Gold and White" was retained and continued to also be used, as it is somewhat to this day.

 The first time that it can be documented for certain when Centre became the "Colonels" was in March, 1917.
 The name was included in a story in the Danville "Messenger" about the basketball team.

 Mention of "Colonels" in the March 6, 1917 story appearing in the Danville "Messenger"

 Later, in November, 1917, the name was being used regarding the football team.

 Centre College "Colonels"

-Since George Joplin was a reporter for the Danville "Messenger" and a "correspondent for five out-of-town papers," including the Lexington "Leader," it would seem almost certain that he wrote the stories in the "Messenger" and "Leader" which mentioned "the Centre College Colonels."
+Since George Joplin was a "correspondent for five out-of-town papers," including the Lexington "Leader," it would seem almost certain that he wrote the story in the "Leader" which mentioned "The Centre College Colonels."
 After all, it was "Jop" who had proposed the use of the name in the first place and he would have wanted it to be perpetuated.